Answered By: Your Library Team Last Updated: Aug 09, 2018 Views: 52

 - ProQuest Dissertations & Theses A&I - citations for worldwide dissertations and theses from 1743 to the present.
 Some open access full text is included

-- Often you can only get abstracts - You can request the full text via our Interlibrary Request service if you are a staff of student member of the University.
+- Often you can only access an abstract - you can request the full text via our Interlibrary Request service if you are a staff of student member of the University.

 - If the title is restricted this could be because it is embargoed.
 You will then not be able to view the documentation.